khulnasoft-lab/design.khulnasoft.com/contents/get-started/uik-release-notes.md

 ### Changes

 - Updated [**Color**](https://www.figma.com/design/qEddyqCrI7kPSBjGmwkZzQ/%F0%9F%93%99-Component-library?m=auto&node-id=581-1&t=kEI3wvJ1158SVYZV-1) foundation:
-  - Removed contrast ratios from color chips since they are present in [Pajamas](https://design.gitlab.com/product-foundations/color) and plugins or native apps can also inspect ratios.
   - Renamed "gray" color ramp styles to "neutral", "white" to "neutral-0", and "black" to "neutral-1000" to align with design token work
   - Updated hex values for neutral 700–1000 (see [#2751](https://gitlab.com/gitlab-org/gitlab-ui/-/issues/2751) for details)
+  - Removed contrast ratios from color chips since they are present in [Pajamas](https://design.gitlab.com/product-foundations/color) and plugins or native apps can also inspect ratios.
   - Other miscellaneous auto layout and layer naming improvements
 - Updated **❖&nbsp;Avatar**, **❖&nbsp;Avatar-labeled**, **❖&nbsp;Banner**, **❖&nbsp;Label**, and **❖&nbsp;Focus&nbsp;ring** to use design tokens.

-### Fixes

 ### Deprecations